aedera/anc2vec/README.md

 ```

 These `anc2vec` embeddings are ready to be used for semantic similarity
-task.
+tasks.
 Below there are examples showing how to use them for calculating
 [cosine distances](https://en.wikipedia.org/wiki/Cosine_similarity).

 ### Built your own embeddings